TheJacksonLaboratory/FunDataR/2_uni_bivariate/lesson1.md

   next million years the earth will continue to rotate (abeit with the current pattern of deceleration), ATP will continue being used for transmitting potential energy within a cell, and carbon will continue to have a valence of four.
-By contrast, unexpected remotely related occurrence, such as a trade war or pandemic, can drastically affect the accuracy of predictive economic models.
+By contrast, one unexpected remotely related occurrence, such as a trade war or pandemic, can drastically affect the predictive accuracy of even near-term economic models.

 As was mentioned earlier, if you could measure e.g. the height of every individual in a population of interest, then you could calculate the mean height of the